Queens: Notable people

-Donald Trump, a businessman who became the 45th President of the United States, was born in Jamaica Hospital Medical Center and raised at 81-15 Wareham Place in Jamaica Estates, later moving to Midland Parkway.
+Many public figures have grown up or lived in Queens.
+Donald Trump, a businessman who became the 45th and later 47th and current President of the United States, was born in Jamaica Hospital Medical Center and raised at 81-15 Wareham Place in Jamaica Estates, later moving to Midland Parkway.
 He was preceded in the White House by former First Lady Nancy Reagan, who lived in Flushing as a child.
+Harold R. Story, a US Army major general, commanded the 42nd Infantry Division in the 1970s.
 Theodore Roosevelt, the 26th President, lived at Sagamore Hill in Oyster Bay from the mid-1880s until he died; the area was considered part of Queens until the formation of neighboring Nassau County in 1899.